explaingit

 TLDR

-Python web framework for handling thousands of simultaneous connections efficiently using non-blocking I/O, ideal for real-time apps like chat and live dashboards.
+Tornado is a Python web framework built for high concurrency, it handles tens of thousands of simultaneous connections using non-blocking async I/O, making it ideal for real-time apps like chat, live dashboards, and push notification systems.

 Mindmap